Diabetes During Pregnancy: Risks to the Baby

 Watch your blood sugar levels closely.
 Your healthcare provider may ask you to test your blood sugar at home.

 Take insulin as prescribed.
-Your dose of insulin may change throughout pregnancy.
+Your dose of insulin may change during pregnancy.

 Watch your weight.
-Your doctor may tell you to gain less weight if you’re overweight or obese.
+Your healthcare provider may tell you to gain less weight if you’re overweight or obese.

-Your baby’s treatment depends on how well you controlled your blood sugar in the last part of pregnancy and during labor and delivery.
+Your baby’s treatment depends on how well you controlled your blood sugar during your pregnancy and during labor and delivery.
 Treatment will also depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.

-Your baby’s healthcare provider may draw his or her blood.
+Your baby’s healthcare provider may draw their blood.
 This will check your baby’s blood sugar, blood calcium, and other levels.
 This may be done through a heel stick, a needle in your baby's arm, or an umbilical catheter (a tube placed in your baby's umbilical cord).

 Your baby may need a glucose and water mixture as an early feeding.
-Or your baby may need glucose given into a vein (intravenously or IV).
-Your baby’s healthcare provider will closely watch his or her blood sugar levels.
+Or your baby may need glucose given into a vein by IV (intravenously).
+Your baby’s healthcare provider will closely watch the baby's blood sugar levels.
 This is done in case your baby’s blood sugar levels drop too low.